mitchallen/richmond/README.md

     micro.listen( port );
     console.log( "Listening on port:", port );

+Also note that the lines above in the *controller.setup* code only apply to the demo controller.
+Future and third party controllers may implement their own strategy and options for defining how the controller works.

 ### Step 5: Install and run the app

 From your projects root folder, execute the following at the command line: